List of 30 Rock characters: Lutz

-Johnny "J. D." Lutz (John Lutz) is a lazy, overweight TGS writer who is often ridiculed by the rest of the staff.
+Johnny "J. D." Lutz (John Lutz) is a lazy TGS writer who is often ridiculed by the rest of the staff.
 When characters enter the room they sometimes yell, "Shut up, Lutz!" even if Lutz was not speaking at the time.
 The other characters are unconcerned about his well-being; when Lutz ran headfirst into a wall in "The Ones", no one helped him until a wall-mounted television fell on him, and even then, Pete (the producer) tells the writers, who instigated the incident, "I hope you've learned your lesson.
 Because of what you did, we almost lost a monitor."
 Lutz is originally from Alaska (which he hates), and claims to be part Inuit.
 His first two initials were mentioned in "The Aftermath", in which it was also revealed that he has a thyroid problem.
 The J is revealed to stand for Johnny (or John) in "The Moms".
 He attended Oberlin College; after his junior year, he traveled to South by Southwest (a film, interactive, and music festival in Austin, Texas).
 The show implies that he is a gay man in the process of coming out, although everyone ignores (or forgets) this due to their dislike of him.
 Lutz periodically mentions a girlfriend who lives in Canada, named Karen.
 No one believes him; therefore, Lutz created a website (JDLutz.com/karen/proof—an actual page on the 30 Rock website).
 He finally identifies himself as bisexual while shouting at his fellow writers on their last day of work in "Last Lunch".
 It is also mentioned during season six that Kellan Lutz from the Twilight series is his grandnephew, and while everyone thinks this is another one of his lies, Kellan actually does show up in Season 7 to hang out with his relative (and to try and tape a pro-Obama skit for TGS).
 In the series finale, Lutz finally takes revenge on the writing staff after seven years of ridicule by insisting that their final free lunch will be ordered from Blimpies, going to absurd lengths to ensure his victory, including legally changing his name to Johnny Aardvark so he will be first alphabetically.
 Lutz's mother is portrayed by John Lutz in drag in "The Moms"; however, this may just be the character Lutz impersonating his own mother, since they are not seen together.